MayraKirihara/KiriRous/README.md

 - 👋 Hi, I’m @MayraKirihara
-- 👀 I’m interested in cat and coffee
+- 👀 I’m interested the cat and coffee
 - 🌱 I’m currently learning drawing
 - 💞️ I’m looking to collaborate on cats
 - 📫 How to reach me uwu